devschool-phandala/uat-api-company/README.md

-# sit-api-co-ltd
+# UAT
-SIT
+UAT
-Perfroming the deploy API for testing network integration and product integration on infrastructure
+Perfroming the deploy API for testing on production environment before release.